-11 Freedom under Law v National Director of Public Prosecutions 2014 (1) SACR 111 (GNP) para 121, where the court observes that "[t]he discretion of the prosecuting authority to prosecute, not to prosecute or to discontinue criminal proceedings is a wide one.
+9 See Freedom under Law v National Director of Public Prosecutions 2014 (1) SACR 111 (GNP) para 121, where the court observes that "[t]he discretion of the prosecuting authority to prosecute, not to prosecute or to discontinue criminal proceedings is a wide one.
 Nonetheless, as is reflected in the Prosecution Policy Directives, the prosecuting authority has a duty to prosecute, or to continue a prosecution, if there is a prima facie case and if there is no compelling reason for non- prosecution".

-12 See, generally, National Director of Public Prosecutions v Zuma 2009 (2) SA 277 (SCA); National Director of Public Prosecutions v Freedom under Law 2014 (4) SA 298 (SCA).
+10 See, generally, National Director of Public Prosecutions v Zuma 2009 (2) SA 277 (SCA); National Director of Public Prosecutions v Freedom under Law 2014 (4) SA 298 (SCA).

-prosecutor.
-Individuals subjected to private prosecutions retain a full panoply of remedies.
-Indeed, the Court has held that "[notwithstanding that the private prosecutions are not strictly speaking civil proceedings, they are indeed forms of litigation that fall within the purview of the Vexatious Proceedings Act [3 of 1956]".
+remedies.
+Indeed, the Court has held that "[n]otwithstanding that the private prosecutions are not strictly speaking civil proceedings, they are indeed forms of litigation that fall within the purview of the Vexatious Proceedings Act [3 of 1956]".
 Ernst & Young v Beinash 1999 (1) SA 1114 (W) at 1135.
 In addition, section 13 of the 1977 Act provides that: